maptimeLA/Tiled-Historical-Maps/Sanborns to be scanned.md

  - Will want to pull the key out as a separate image, particularly since they may get trimmed off when the three key maps are merged.
 Having all three key maps will show almost all the streets, but none of the building information that is one the individual sheets

 - **Resolution**.
+Baist maps from Rumsey are 12491 × 8364 or similar.
+And they are beautiful and clear.
+Since this is a lot of work, it's worth doing it well.
 Virginia Sanborns are 3000 x 3000 pixels per sheet as rotated—unrotated might have been 2500 x 2100 (based on one I rotated back to square).
 Readable but has jaggies.
 Can imagine that double the resolutions would be cleaner.
 The problem is that the image will be rotated which increases the jaggies. **5000 pixels on a side would be good**.
 Can downsize later, but can't upsize later.

 - Note date of the page.
 Nice if can see paste ups